sematext/docs/docs/integration/rabbitmq-logs.md

 sudo logagent-setup -c /path/to/logagent.conf
 ```

-If you already have Logagent installed, you an simply append to the `files` input the RabbitMQ log file, then the two lines (token+pattern) in the `elasticsearch` output.
+If you already have Logagent installed, you can simply append to the `files` input the RabbitMQ log file, then the two lines (token+pattern) in the `elasticsearch` output.
 In the end, restart Logagent.

 ## Exploring logs